1–2 spots available for Q2 · Claim yours

 SSL (Secure Sockets Layer) is the old name.
 TLS (Transport Layer Security) is the current name.
 Everyone still says SSL, so I will too.
 The job is three things:

-- Encryption.
-Your form data, cookies, and page content travel scrambled.
+1. Encryption.
+Form data, cookies, and page content travel scrambled.
 A Wi-Fi eavesdropper sees noise.

-- Identity.
-The certificate proves the server you reached is actually the owner of the domain in the URL.
+3. Identity.
+The certificate proves the server you reached owns the domain in the URL.

 The padlock in the browser means all three checks passed for that page.
 No padlock or a broken one means at least one failed.